Are you new to Bible study or been away a long time? Wondering how to study the Bible? Take it slow and keep it simple.

 For Bible study purposes, choose a Bible translation rather than one that is paraphrased.

 Some of the more popular, easier-to-read translations include: New American Standard, New International, New Living Translation, New King James Version.

 These and more online Bible versions are available.
 Also included are translations in several languages from around the world.
 This makes it possible for you to choose the best Bible version for you.

-2. Find a quiet place where you can be alone with God.
 A quiet "time" is important too.
 The fewer distractions, the better.